Do you know that plants love a little dose of caffeine? These awesome Coffee Uses Can Change The Way You Garden! Check them out!

-So if you have a handful of coffee grounds to spare, throw them on your eggplants, peppers or tomatoes as these plants are prone to various wilts and fungal rots.
+So if you have a handful of coffee grounds to spare, throw them on eggplants, peppers, or tomatoes as these plants are prone to various wilts and fungal rots.

 7. Use Coffee Grounds in Vermicomposting

-Worms love consuming coffee grounds that much that experts recommend adding them to the composting piles to attract worms.
-Don’t worry about shaking off the coffee grounds from the filters- worms love filters too.
-In fact, the used coffee filter acts as a safe and warm bedding for these useful organisms.
-Read more of it in detail here!
+Worms love consuming coffee grounds and experts recommend adding them to the composting piles to attract worms.
+Don’t worry about shaking off the coffee grounds from the filters- worms love filters too!

-8. Stain Your Wooden Garden Benches with Brewed Coffee
+8. Stain Wooden Garden Benches with Brewed Coffee

 The dark brown hue of your morning coffee can actually turn your hydrangea blooms bright blue!
-This is because coffee grounds have an ability to lower the pH of the soil, and hydrangeas change the color of their blossoms in acidic soil.
-Visit eHow to learn more!
+This is because coffee grounds have the ability to lower the pH of the soil, and hydrangeas change the color of their blossoms in acidic soil.

 10. Keep Pets Away from Garden